 That’s why we recommend running a “CRM Fire Drill!”
 In this fire drill, you’ll run through what a big surge would look like and test whether or not your current tools and policies are able to handle the increased load.
 When you run the drill you should consider how you track priorities, what reminders you can use, and how you’d like to delegate to make sure nothing falls through the cracks.

 Part 1: Prioritization

 In a perfect world you’d have time to give each and every lead the highest level of attention.
 But during a surge you might not have time for that, so you’ll need a system in place to focus on the most qualified leads (i.e. the people for whom your product/service is the best fit).
 Tracking the most qualified leads allows you to have the biggest impact possible with your limited resources during a rush.

-Pipelines are an easy way for you to prioritize your opportunities -- there’s even a field built in to help!
-When you attach a new pipeline, you can select the appropriate priority level to track your hot leads.
+Pipelines are an easy way for you to prioritize your opportunities.
+You can add a custom field to track priority.
+Then, when you attach a new pipeline, you can select the appropriate priority level to track your hot leads.

 Before the rush begins you should think about what qualifies a prospect as a high, medium, or low priority.
 If you work with a team make sure you all have the same standards; working together can make for a smoother customer experience, but to keep everything on track you need to maintain priority standards together.
-The priority fields allow you to track the priority level for each contact, and the pipeline report will even arrange contacts based on priority so you can easily find the most important prospects!
+The priority fields allow you to track the priority level for each contact, and you can sort by priority to easily find the most important prospects!

 Part 2: Reminders

 With a large number of customers coming in, you’ll have a lot of work to do!
 To keep up with everything you’ll need a reminder system in place so you don’t have to rely on your memory or scattered slips of paper when you’re overloaded.
 You can use tasks in the CRM as your memory -- each task will go out in a Daily Agenda reminder email, and they’ll stick around until you complete them!